leadtrip/mayden-shopping/README.md

 `http://localhost:9051/shoppingLists`

 Log in with either user `jon` or `sue` who both have the password `m4yD3N`\
-`jon` has an existing shopping list on boot with a couple of items added
+`jon` has an existing shopping list on boot with a couple of items added.

 ### Testing
 Unit and integration tests are handled by spock with groovy.\